JasperFx/marten/docs/events/projections/aggregate-projections.md

 Marten users opt into Marten's [optimistic concurrency for appending events](/events/appending.html#appending-events-1) by making it easier to get the current aggregate (stream) version that you need in order to opt into the optimistic concurrency check.

-To start with, let's say
-we have a self aggregating `OrderAggregate` document like this:
+To start with, let's say we have an `OrderAggregate` defined like this:

 <!-- snippet: sample_OrderAggregate_with_version -->
 <a id='snippet-sample_orderaggregate_with_version'></a>